Naso lituratus

+Taxonomy

+Naso lituratus was first formally described in 1801 as Acanthurus lituratus by the German naturalist Johann Reinhold Forster without stating a type locality, although this is considered to be Tahiti in the Society Islands of French Polynesia.
+This species is classified within the nominate subgenus of the genus Naso.
+The genus Naso is the only genus in the subfamily Nasinae in the family Acanthuridae.

 Description and biology

 The features of Naso lituratus include orange lips, a caudal peduncle with a brash-hooked spine, and a black face mask.
 The descriptions of these features include one dorsal fin on top of head and is encircled by a broad black band around 45 centimeters long.
 They barely grow in size.
 Long anal fin with II spines and 28–30 soft rays, and a continuous, unnotched dorsal fin with VI spines and 27–30 soft rays.
 Contains 8 to 9 gill rakers on the lower leg whereas the upper limb has 4.
 There are 6 spines in total, each with 26–29 soft rays.
-Adipose fins don't exist.
+Adipose fins do not exist.
 There is one anal fin, two spines overall, and between 27 and 30 soft rays on it.
 The pectoral and pelvic fins are two of its paired fins.
 The pectoral fin contains 17–18 soft rays and 0 spines.
 The pelvic fin has a single spine and three soft rays.
 In adult males, the lobe's apex produces a lengthy filament.
 Caudal fin is lunate or crescent-shaped.
 Two sharp blades that point forward are on the caudal peduncle.
 In Juveniles, their blades are not fully grown, as they have a stifling gray-brown tint with black, yellow, and white patterns.
 No forehead "horns" or front protuberance that can be seen in certain other Acanthuridae species.

 Distribution and habitat

-The Location of the Naso Lituratus lay in the East Indian and Pacific Ocean, with their habitat is living in the coral reefs that lay around in those specified oceans.
+Naso lituratus live in the East Indian and Pacific Ocean including in the waters around the great barrier reef, and some in Hawaii, with their habitat is living in the coral reefs that lay around in those specified oceans.
 The reproduction of this species are that the sexes are separate among the Acanthuridae and have distinct differences in size.
 Spawning occurs year round in Guam.
 They need high oxygen levels, strong water currents, same companions and need to feed on wild algae.
-Their self defense tactic are that their naso tangs will extend their strong tail spines to strike any approaching predators.
+Their self defense tactic is that they will extend their strong tail spines to strike any approaching predators.

-Human use

-Humans have barely any use of Naso lituratus other than the fact that they are very good to eat and can be used as pets and stored in aquariums.
+Naso lituratus has various human use including as a food source and as a commodity in the pet and aquarium trade.